artsy/README/resources/mobile/learning-group/session-three.md

 ## Core Concept Review & Homework

 - What is the purpose of a view controller, from a developer's perspective?
 What about from a user's perspective?
-- How does a parameters on the Objective-C view controller `init` method get sent to the React component hierarchy?
+- How does a parameters on the Objective-C view controller `init` method get sent to the React component hierarchy as a prop?
 - We've seen how to create new controllers and link them with Eigen.
 Routing between view controller is all URL-based; what are the advantages and disadvantages to this approach?
 - Related: in `ARSwitchBoard.m`, you'll see two different methods for adding routes: `addRoute:handler:` and